MThies-lab/MDMagic/README.md

 python3 markdown_magic_gui.py
 ```

-**Expected Result:** A green-themed desktop application should open with "MARKDOWN MAGIC" title.

 ---

-### **Step 9: Test With a Sample File**
+### **Test a Sample File**

-1. Create a simple text file on your desktop called `test.txt`
-2. Add some text to it: "Hello world!
-This is a test."
-3. Save the file
+1. Create or select a document file.
+I recommend using a .pdf or .docx.
+    a.
+This will show you immediately if it's working correctly, in comparison to a .txt file that doesn't have much, if any measurable formatting.
-4. In Markdown Magic, click "ADD FILES"
+2. In Markdown Magic, click **ADD FILES** or Drag and Drop into the file window.
-5. Select your `test.txt` file
-6. Click "OUTPUT FOLDER" and choose your Desktop
-7. Click "CONVERT"
+7. Click **OUTPUT FOLDER**
-8. You should see a new file `test.md` created on your Desktop

----

-## 🚀 Quick Start Guide

-### **Desktop Application**
-1. Run `python3 markdown_magic_gui.py`
-2. Click "ADD FILES" or drag files into the window
-3. Select output folder
+8. Select a folder destination for the converted file.
-4. Configure OCR settings if needed
-5. Click "CONVERT"
+9. Click **CONVERT**
-6. Download converted files

-## 📞 Support & Troubleshooting
+10. When the system prompts you if you want open your output folder, click **Yes**.

+##Troubleshooting

 ### **Common Issues**

 **"Command not found" error:**
 - Make sure Python is installed and added to PATH
 - Try `python3` instead of `python` on macOS/Linux

-**"Permission denied" errors:**
-- Run terminal as administrator (Windows)
-- Use `sudo` for system installations (Linux/macOS)

 **Tesseract OCR not working:**
 - Verify Tesseract installation path